byterubpay/byterub-site/_posts/2017-07-02-logs-for-the-Community-meeting-held-on-2017-07-02.md

 **\<ArticMine>** Focus on customer service / support
 **\<xmrscott>** Not to detract, but would here be a good place to also highlight the monero-support channel with all this multi channel discussion?
 **\<netg>** dont accept people with their own agendas (pushing their private sites, their ego whatever)
-**\<sgp>** Based on the discussion, it seems like Monero Marketing will currently stay a part of Monero Community unless there is an active movement and community to separate it.
-If someone wants to do this, let us know by PM, in monero-community or monero, and /r/MoneroCommunty or /r/Monero
+**\<sgp>** Based on the discussion, it seems like ByteRub Marketing will currently stay a part of ByteRub Community unless there is an active movement and community to separate it.
+If someone wants to do this, let us know by PM, in monero-community or monero, and /r/ByteRubCommunty or /r/ByteRub
 **\<hyc>** sounds fine
 **\<ArticMine>** I agree
-**\<sgp>** Moving on to #3: Monero Site – final thoughts
+**\<sgp>** Moving on to #3: ByteRub Site – final thoughts
 **\<hyc>** and agreed about developing more educational material
-**\<sgp>** The new Monero website is nearing completion.
+**\<sgp>** The new ByteRub website is nearing completion.
 We would like for you to share your final ideas.
 The new website is currently live at http://45.32.161.183/
-**\<rehrar>** I still have hold of the Monero Marketing subreddit in case it needs to revive for whatever reason, so there's no big deal on whatever decision we make right now
+**\<rehrar>** I still have hold of the ByteRub Marketing subreddit in case it needs to revive for whatever reason, so there's no big deal on whatever decision we make right now
 **\<rehrar>** already done the Site sgp
 **\<sgp>** Some text can be updated, and we would like people to make improvements to the website.
 The guide for updating the repository is here https://github.com/rehrar/monero-site-framework/blob/master/website-documentation.md
 **\<sgp>** (ok sorry)